MattLondon101/chatbot-pdf/README.md

 # chatbot-pdf

 Chat with a PDF and generate a transcript of the conversation.
-This app can be run locally or with Streamlit in browser.

 ## Installation